wacncontent/CustomizeTool/addCommentOutput/articles/documentdb/documentdb-nodejs-get-started.md

 Now that you've connected to a DocumentDB account, let's take a look at working with DocumentDB resources.

 ## Step 5: Create a database
-A [database](documentdb-resources.md#databases) can be created by using the [createDatabase](https://azure.github.io/azure-documentdb-node/DocumentClient.html) function of the **DocumentClient** class.
+A <!-- deleted by customization [database](/documentation/articles/documentdb-resources#databases) --><!-- keep by customization: begin --> [database](documentdb-resources.md#databases) <!-- keep by customization: end --> can be created by using the [createDatabase](https://azure.github.io/azure-documentdb-node/DocumentClient.html) function of the **DocumentClient** class.
 A database is the logical container of document storage partitioned across collections.
 Add a function for creating your new database in the app.js file with the *id* specified in the *config* object.
 We'll first check to make sure a database with the same *FamilyRegistry* id does not already exist.
 If it does exist, we'll return that database instead of creating a new one.

     var getOrCreateDatabase = function(callback) {
         var querySpec = {